aguinane/chowdown/_recipes/vanilla-slice.md

 - Prick puff pastry with a fork and bake for 10-15 minutes at 220C
 - Make the custard
 - Let everything cool slightly
-- Make the icing
+- Beat cream and add to custard
-- Place in a square tin, pastry, custard, pastry then icing
+- Place in a square tin, pastry, custard, pastry
+- Make icing and put on top
 - Put in the frige to set

 ---